hallba/Z3Tutorials/README.md

 Discards the working copy and reverts to the original copy.

-Looking in sanity_check we copy the model, and test without adding any additional constraints.
+Looking in *sanity_check* we copy the model, and test without adding any additional constraints.
 We then test the result and find that it is satisfiable.
 We then draw out the solution using

 	s.Model.ConstInterp

 We can then print this to the terminal before discarding the result.

-The function paradox is similar, but we add an additional, impossible to satisfy constraint
+The function *paradox* is similar, but we add an additional, impossible to satisfy constraint

 	ctx.MkAnd([|ctx.MkEq(variables.[0],ctx.MkInt(2));ctx.MkEq(variables.[0],ctx.MkInt(1))|])

 This says that A is equal to 2 and A is equal to 1.
 We then test, and should find that the result is unsatisfiable.

-Finally the function answer adds a constraint that specifies that A is less than B. We can then retest and find the solution.
+Finally the function *answer* adds a constraint that specifies that A is less than B. We can then retest and find the solution.
+MkLt is the expression used, meaning make less than (i.e. <), and there are other functions like MkLe (make less than or equal), MkGt, and MkGe.

+	ctx.MkLt(variables.[0],variables.[1])

 Note that because we have used Push() and Pop() in each function, the constraints in paradox and answer functions do not clash; in each case we have only added them to a working copy that is discarded at the end of the work.